robspangler/jquery-snappoint/README.md

 It's not for every site.
 You would use this if you had a page or multiple pages that are built around a multiple blocks of content, probably short content.

-For an example, please see the demo
+* For an example, please see the demo (http://robspangler.com/git/jquery-snappoint/demo/demo.html)
-For a live example, please see %%
+* Live example coming soon.

 ## How Do I Use It?